mattyschell/dtm2cloud/src/test/layermatrix.md

 |                 | Sub_Label | No spatial data, adds labels to TAX_LOT_POINT |

+## 3. DOF Reference layers and other tracking stuff

+These are mostly DAB_% tables supporting the Digital Alteration Book and related views like V_BORO_BLOCK_CHANGES that summarize editing work.

+We may wish to partially translate some of these in the ETL for tracking purposes.

 ### 4. Reference layers consumed by Geoserver or Geowebcache